flutter/website/src/testing/native-debugging.md

   This guide presumes you understand general debugging, have installed Flutter and git, and have familiarity with the Dart language as well as one of the following
-  languages: Java, Kotlin, Swift, or ObjectiveC.
+  languages: Java, Kotlin, Swift, or Objective-C.
 {{site.alert.end}}

 If you write Flutter apps only with Dart code,